Masked and Permuted Implicit Context Learning for Scene Text Recognition: Introduction

-We conduct extensive experiments to evaluate our proposed method.
-Compared to the PLM-based ParSeq and MLM-based PIMNet, our MPSTR demonstrates superior performance on public benchmarks.
-In AR decoding, MPSTR outperforms ParSeq by $0.6\%$ and $0.3\%$ when trained on synthetic and real datasets, respectively.
-When employing NAR decoding for inference, MPSTR surpasses PARSeq and PIMNet with improvements of approximately $0.7\%$ and $1.2\%$ when trained on synthetic datasets, and $0.9\%$ and $1.9\%$ when trained on real datasets.

-The contributions of this work are summarized as follows: \begin{itemize} \item We propose a model that leverages the unification of PLM and MLM in a single decoding architecture, inheriting their advantages and providing superior linguistic information during the recognition process. \item To integrate MLM, we employ a simple yet effective length-prediction method using a learnable token in the ViT encoder, along with perturbed training, which enhances the quality of global context information. \item Noticing that there are mislabeled images in benchmark datasets, we conduct verification of the labels to ensure a more accurate evaluation of scene text recognition models: \href{https://github.com/Xiaomeng-Yang/STR_benchmark_cleansed}{github.com/Xiaomeng-Yang/STR-benchmark-cleansed.} \item Our proposed model achieves state-of-the-art (SOTA) performance on standard benchmarks using both AR and NAR decoding procedures.
-Notably, with NAR inference, it outperforms both PLM-based and MLM-based text recognizer by a significant margin. \end{itemize}
+We conduct extensive experiments to evaluate our method.
+Our MPSTR demonstrates superior performance on both six common benchmarks and the more challenging Union14M-Benchmark.
+The contributions are summarized as follows: \begin{itemize} \item We propose a STR model that leverages the unification of PLM and MLM in a single decoder, inheriting their advantages and learning superior linguistic information. \item To integrate MLM, we employ a simple yet effective length prediction method using a learnable token in the encoder, along with perturbation training, which enhances the quality of global context information. \item Noticing mislabeled images in benchmarks, we conduct verification and provide the cleansed version in github.com/Xiaomeng-Yang/STR-benchmark-cleansed to ensure a more accurate evaluation of STR models. \item Our model achieves state-of-the-art performance on standard benchmarks and outperforms previous methods by a significant margin on the Union14M-Benchmark. \end{itemize}